GIDOO-code/Sudoku_Solver_Generator_v3/README.md

 # A major renovation will be completed soon !
 　　Scheduled for the end of April 2023.
+A beta version will be released soon.